tarantool/doc/doc/reference/reference_lua/box_error.rst

         e2:set_prev(e5)
         -- Now there are two lists: e1->e2->e5 and e3->e4

-    Stacked diagnostics is also supported by IProto protocol.
+    The iProto protocol also supports stacked diagnostics.
 See details :ref:`here <box_protocol-iproto_protocol>`.